How To Look After Your Pilea Peperomioides: The Definitive Care Tutorial

 Rotate your Pilea a few times a week if you want that it keeps a nice and symmetrical shape: the leaves grow in the direction of the light and tend to reach for it.
 For the darker periods of the year or spots with almost no light, you can use a lamp.

-You can feed the soil with a liquid fertilizer once a month to give it more color, to help promote strong root development and healthy foliage growth.
+Feed the soil with a liquid fertilizer once a month to give it more color, help promote strong root development and healthy foliage growth.
 Use only all-purpose liquid fertilizer (20-20-20) diluted to half strength.

 Pilea will thrive with temperatures between 60-80 °F (15-30 °C) and if you try to avoid large fluctuations.
 It’s important not to keep your plant below 55 °F (13 °C) and avoid exposure to over 100 °F (35 °C).